-The board charter allows for the delegation of responsibilities to committees formed by it to assist in the execution of its duties. power and authority, taking into account the dictates of the Companies Act and the JSE Listings Requirements.
+The board charter allows for the delegation of responsibilities to committees formed by the board to assist in the execution of the board's duties, power and authority, taking into account the dictates of the Companies Act and the JSE Listings Requirements.
 The board applies responsible governance in ensuring the managing of the business within the approved risk appetite through various board committees and delegation to such committees is formal and involves approved and documented charters for each committee, which are reviewed annually, and any changes are approved by the board.
 The board annually reviews whether each committee has the necessary knowledge, skills, experience and capacity to execute its duties effectively.

-In line with the Companies Act and King IV, the group has a separate audit committee, a remuneration committee, a social, ethics and transformation committee, a nominations committee and a risk and sustainability committee.
+In line with the Companies Act and King IVTM, the group has a separate audit committee, a remuneration committee, a social, ethics and transformation committee, a nominations committee and a risk and sustainability committee.
 They play an important role in enhancing good corporate governance and improving internal controls, thus assisting in the sustainable performance of the group.
-There are further management committees, including the Bell audit services committee which the audit committee chairman attends, the fraud working group and the credit committee.
+There are further management committees, including the fraud working group and the credit committee.

-The board is satisfied that the committees are aligned with the principles set out in King IV and are appropriately structured and competent to deal with the company's existing and emerging issues and that they have effectively carried out their responsibilities according to their charters and terms of reference, and the annual work plans that are approved at the commencement of the year.
+The board is satisfied that the committees are aligned with the principles set out in King IVTM and are appropriately structured and competent to deal with the company's existing and emerging issues and that they have effectively carried out their responsibilities according to their charters and terms of reference, and the annual work plans that are approved at the commencement of the year.